-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 9 months after the G6).

-Arguments in favor of the Panasonic Lumix DMC-G6:
+Advantages of the Panasonic Lumix DMC-G6:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.